lubuntu-team/manual/source/3/3.2/3.2.11/openbox_settings.rst

 How to Launch
 -------------

 To launch Openbox Settings from the menu :menuselection:`Preferences --> LXQt settings --> Openbox Settings`.
-From LXQt settings press the Openbox Settings button with the wrench and screwdriver on a computer window or run
+From LXQt settings press the Openbox Settings button with two computer windows or run

 .. code::